 Prepare yourself for Noosa Everglades, an incredibly breathtaking natural beauty and one of just two everglades systems on the planet.
-What’s fascinating about this natural habitat is the sparkling reflection off the water, mirroring all that surrounds it and only broken by movement as the water softly ripples away.
+This natural wonder is a subtropical haven for marine life, many birds, flora, and fauna species.
+Surrounding an intricate waterways network; you will find ancient tea tree forests, mangroves and beautiful lily pads floating on the water.
+The sparkling reflection off the water, mirroring all that surrounds it and only broken by soft ripples on the water.

-Choose to explore the Noosa Everglades with a guided tour or go alone on a kayak from Noosaville, Boreen Point or by foot.
+The best way to explore the Noosa Everglades is by water with either a guided tour; or a paddle of your own from Noosaville or Boreen Point.
 Set between Noosa North Shore and Rainbow Beach it is an easy drive to reach the area.
-Allow yourself some time to embrace your surroundings, just 40 minutes from Noosa Heads means that you can spend half a day or more uncovering the Everglades.
-The Noosa Everglades connect to Noosa River, and this 60-kilometre stretch of water brings a fascinating array of fauna and flora.
-The vast wildlife is made up of over 44% of Australia’s bird species and 700 native animals.
+Allow yourself some time to embrace the surroundings; just 40 minutes from Noosa Heads making the area accesable and allows more time for exploring.
+The Noosa Everglades connect to Noosa River, offering a 60-kilometre stretch of pristine waters.
+Bustling with life, the Everglades are home to approximately 44% of Australia’s bird species and 700 native animals.

 As you paddle through water lilies and soak in your surroundings be sure to stop and listen to the sounds of birdcalls echoing around you.
 Make the most of the Noosa Everglades with its the serene and stunning environment, just waiting to be uncovered.